China securities regulator says sharp equities pullback unhealthy

 Risks from brokerages’ margin financing business are also controllable, the China Securities Regulatory Commission (CSRC) spokesperson said in the blog posting on Monday evening.

-China's equity markets have fallen sharply over the past week and the benchmark CSI 300 index .CSI300 is now down 14 percent since June 24.
+China’s equity markets have fallen sharply over the past week and the benchmark CSI 300 index is now down 14 percent since June 24.
+(Reporting By Nathaniel Taplin; Editing by Alex Richardson)